FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 **Negatives** 😞

 -   login option
-    -   there’s not really an incentive to create an account and login with it
+    -   there's not really an incentive to create an account and login with it
 -   newsletter?
-    -   not much clarification as to what I’d be getting
+    -   not much clarification as to what I'd be getting
 -   very little information provided
-    -   besides the basic overview and typical stats on the left or right sidebar, there isn’t much going on
+    -   besides the basic overview and typical stats on the left or right sidebar, there isn't much going on
 -   no other resources provided
     -   although they do intend to release a blog soon…